UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Apptainer-Examples/README.md

 > During the October 26, 2022 maintenance window, Singularity was removed and replaced with [Apptainer](https://apptainer.org/).
 The commands ```singularity``` (now a link pointing to Apptainer) and ```apptainer``` may be used to perform all the same operations you're used to and you can still run your existing images.
 However, remote builds via SyLabs are no longer supported.

-> ⚠️This examples repository is being actively updated to reflect the apptainer changes.
-Pardon our mess.⚠️

 All examples using ```apptainer``` directly on the command line need to be done in [an interactive session on a compute node](https://public.confluence.arizona.edu/display/UAHPC/Running+Jobs+with+SLURM#RunningJobswithSLURM-interactive-jobsInteractiveJobs).
 If you get an error saying ```apptainer: command not found```, you're likely on a login node.

 ## Pulls